5 Surreal Beaches That Don’t Look Real (But You Can Actually Visit Them 2026)

 Why it feels unreal:

-• One of the most photographed beaches in the world
+• One of the world’s most photographed beaches

 Aerial view of Maldives island with overwater villas and clear turquoise lagoon in tropical paradise